pieter-van-prooijen/kondoq/README.md

 TODO:
 - etag matching on github doesn't work with oauth tokens, as the token differs for each upload?
-  Yes: the response has a
-  Vary header which contains "Authorization" when making an authorized request.
+  Yes: the response has a Vary header which contains "Authorization" when making an authorized request.

-- slow type-ahead for some queries ("in", "inc" gives "lint!" sometimes in the drop down list)
+- slow type-ahead for some queries ("in", "inc" gives "lint!" sometimes in the drop down list, third keypress is not handled or arrives *before* the result of the second one (if the server is slow)?)

 - style guide compliance, consistent naming of "fetch-", "search-" etc. (server done, do client next)
 - more tests
-- give preference to "well-liked" repositories in results? (e.g. sort by number of github stars)
+- give preference to "well-liked" repositories in results? (e.g. retieve and sort by number of github stars)
 - split in read/write databases (sqlite: file:bla.sqlite?mode=ro ) for later move to single writer?
   (note that read-only replicas in litestream are not working and wil be replaced with new implementation)
 - strip leading whitespace when code context is collapsed?